veertuinc/gitlab-runner/docs/executors/docker.md

 be responsive.
 Currently, the Docker executor tries to open a TCP connection to the first exposed service in the service container.

-You can see how it is implemented [in this Dockerfile][service-file].
+You can see how it is implemented by checking [this script][service-file].

 ## The builds and cache storage